haikonguyen/haikonguyen.eu/static/posts/2015-04-08-prague-main-train-station-workshops.md

 category: Photography
 tags:
   - photography
+  - workshop
 ---

 Prague Main Train Station is my favourite location for shooting portraits especially when I really don't have any plans and just want to shoot some pictures.
 Btw, this place is also the most beautiful train station in the Czech Republic.
-I also just recently found out that the famous movie director Michael Bay shot his [Victoria Secret 2011 commercial](https://www.youtube.com/watch?v=fezSqm7z8Ls "VS 2011") here.
+I also just recently found out that the famous movie director Michael Bay shot his [Victoria Secret 2011 commercial](https://www.youtube.com/watch?v=fezSqm7z8Ls 'VS 2011') here.

 I really enjoy to shoot here during night time, because there is so many tiny colour light sources that creates beautiful bokeh background for potraits.